MyaHeeschen/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/READMe.md

    Ramen is the most popular item and was purchased 8 times.
 <br/><br/>
-5. Which item was the most popular for each customer?
+<h3>5. <ins>Which item was the most popular for each customer?</ins></h3>

+   For this question, I found two ways to find the most popular item for each customer.
+The first one is a quick query that shows the count of each item they purchased but is only really useful as the dataset is very small.
+The second one is most useful for all sizes of data and uses a CTE like in question 3.
    ```sql
         select
         	 menu.product_name product,